testdasi/pihole-with-doh/README.md

 # pihole-with-DoH
-Official pihole docker with cloudflared DoH client.
+Official pihole docker with Cloudflared DoH client to enable DNS-over-HTTPS.
 Use Cloudflare DoH service by default.

 ### Notes:
 * You can edit /etc/cloudflared/config.yml to add more services.
 I have experienced some connection issues with other services (including google) so have decided to leave them out.
 Nano is included for your convenience ;)